Konstantinanin/LLM_evaluator/README.md

 1. grounding faithfulness:	How much of the answer matches the retrieved facts

-2. How much of the expected information is included - regardless correctness
+2. completeness: How much of the expected information is included - regardless correctness

 3. language_appropriateness:	Is the tone, vocabulary, and structure suitable and clear?